stephentino/estimate_akm/README.md

 ### Data

-This code was originally tested using Canadian matched employer-employee data, called the Canadian Employer-Employee Dynamics Database (CEEDD).
+The code was originally used with Canadian matched employer-employee data, called the Canadian Employer-Employee Dynamics Database (CEEDD).
 The underlying linkable files of the CEEDD are derived from administrative data sources maintained by Statistics Canada.
 Several key components of the CEEDD are:
 - the T1 Personal Master File (T1PMF), which contains individual-level data (e.g. gender, age, marital status, ...)
 - the T4 Record of Employment (T4ROE), which contains job-level data (e.g. earnings, industry, start/end date, ...)
 - the National Accounts Longitudinal Microdata File (NALMF), which contains firm-level data (e.g. revenue, value added, ...)